Terms and Conditions

 Less than 28 days – 100% of tour cost balance plus loss of Registration Fee

-- If participation in the Event is dependent on raising a specified amount of sponsorship by a set date or dates (date and amount specified by DTC on your booking form and subsequently agreed by You by booking a place on the Event), and you fail to reach that amount by the set date(s), DTC or the Partner reserve the right to treat this as a cancellation unless discretionary options set out in Clause 3(k) and 3(l) are offered.
+- If participation in the Event is dependent on raising a specified amount of sponsorship by a set date or dates (date and amount specified by DTC on your booking form and subsequently agreed by You by booking a place on the Event), and you fail to reach that amount by the set date(s), DTC or the Partner reserve the right to treat this as a cancellation unless discretionary options set out in Clause 1(l) and 1(m) are offered.

 - If your booking is considered a cancellation by DTC and the Partner, you must liaise with the Partner in regards to offering to repay the sponsorship to your sponsors.
 If your sponsors do not require the sponsorship to be returned, you must pay any sponsorship monies to the Partner and not retain it.

 - If your cancellation occurs after the tour costs for your place on the Event have been paid for by the Partner from your sponsorship, the remainder of the minimum sponsorship will be retained as a charitable donation by the charity Partner.
-If your sponsors require their sponsorship to be returned but the total amount due to be returned exceeds the charitable donation retained by the Partner you are responsible for paying this outstanding amount back to your sponsor(s) and claiming this back from your travel insurance provider (where possible).
+If your sponsors require their sponsorship to be returned but the total amount due to be returned exceeds the charitable donation retained by the Partner you are responsible for paying this outstanding difference back to your sponsor(s) and claiming this back from your travel insurance provider (where possible).

-- Prices are calculated in accordance with the foreign currency exchange rates which are reviewed annually.
+- Prices are calculated in accordance with the foreign currency exchange rates which are reviewed at least twice annually.
 Once the actual price of your arrangements has been confirmed with DTC or the Partner, no amendment will be made to it unless it is to make a correction to an error, or if Our costs change as a result of an increase or decrease in transportation costs or dues, taxes or fees payable for Services such as landing taxes or embarkation or disembarkation fees at ports or airports or as a result of any changes in the exchange rates which have been used to calculate the cost of your arrangements.

-- If you book a place on an Event less than 9 months before departure for overseas destinations (Africa, Asia, mainland Europe, North America, South America etc.) or less than 6 months before departure for UK or land-only destinations, on the prior written notice by DTC a surcharge may be payable for the booking to cover any increase in flight and/or Operational Costs but only where such an increase in costs is legitimately and reasonably incurred by DTC as a result and is supported by documentary evidence of such increases.
+- If you book a place on an Event less than nine months before departure for overseas destinations (Africa, Asia, mainland Europe, North America, South America etc.) or less than six months before departure for UK or land-only destinations, on the prior written notice by DTC a surcharge may be payable for the booking to cover any increase in flight and/or Operational Costs but only where such an increase in costs is legitimately and reasonably incurred by DTC as a result and is supported by documentary evidence of such increases.

 - No price increase will be levied 56 days or less prior to departure and in any event We will absorb any increase which equals 2% or less of the cost of your travel arrangements.